Welcome to the Golden Eagle Family!

 If your child is struggling emotionally, we have a campus counselor who can help.

 And our Academic Success Center and Peer Educators support every student who needs help with writing, tutoring, or other academic issue.

-We try our best to make sure every student succeeds, and also discovers how to overcome challenges.
+We try our best to make sure every student succeeds, while also learning how to overcome challenges.
 If you are concerned about your child’s well-being, contact our Office of Student Life at 304-357-4745.

 Getting mail from home is a way to stay connected to your child, to help ease homesickness, and to make your child the envy of the dorm floor with homemade baked goods!

 All residents will be assigned a residence hall mailbox upon checking in each year.
 Cards and letters can be sent to their mailbox:

 Charleston, WV 25304

 All packages go through our central mailroom.
 This assures that mail is secure, and that there is a record of whether or not your child received the mail.
 When a package arrives, the address is scanned into our system and your child will receive a notification that they have something in the mailroom.